-One hundred and seven years ago today, on June 27th 1905, a couple of hundred anarchists, socialists and vagabond activists gathered in a hall in Chicago for what would later become known as the First Annual Convention of the Industrial Workers of the World (IWW).
+One hundred and eight years ago today, on June 27th 1905, a couple of hundred anarchists, socialists and vagabond activists gathered in a hall in Chicago for what would later become known as the First Annual Convention of the Industrial Workers of the World (IWW).
 Like activists in China, Peru, North Africa and elsewhere today they would find themselves targeted by the authorities, imprisoned and even murdered for the crime of disagreeing with those in power.
 They spoke out.
 They organised their dissent.
 Sometimes they withheld their labour.
 Often they demanded radical change.
 They united beneath a simple slogan, “An injury to one is an injury to all”… a worldview simply incompatible with free-market capitalism; a philosophy which happily externalises all manner of injury in the pursuit of personal gain; a philosophy that dismisses collective responsibility unless there’s a profit to be made commodifying it.

 And the IWW – who became known as the Wobblies, a great name though one with a disputed etymology – understood this.
 They did not merely demand better wages and conditions (though many did demand these things as a first step), they ultimately sought an end to all wages.
 In the eyes of the IWW, employment by a “boss” was wage-slavery.
 Many of the Wobblies certainly agitated for higher pay, but always with an understanding that longer chains and bigger cages were not enough.
 Even today the IWW – and those organisations that trace their lineage back to the various splits in the organisation – are active in setting up workers co-ops and boycotting corporations that trample on the rights of workers.
 The ultimate goal is an end to bosses and an end to the alienation of wage-slavery… the dignity of a system that allows the worker to own their own labour and to invest it in an enterprise of which they own an equal share with every other participant.